mojaloop/contrib-cross-network-demo/part1.md

 ![alt_text](images/cnp.png "image_tooltip")

-Figure 1: The Super Remit cross-network provider which has an account with Blue and Red Moja.
+**Figure 2**: The Super Remit cross-network provider which has an account with Blue and Red Moja.
 Each of these accounts has an HTTP/REST plugin (MojaHttp plugin) which facilitates with communication with the appropriate Moja Hub.

 ### Transfer flow